Over the years, Timberline has developed a number of policies.

 |Less than 2 weeks before start of camp||No refund|

-We highly recommend travel/cancellation insurance to protect you against loss.
 Transfers to other dates may be made for a $20 administrative fee, at least six weeks in advance.
 After this period of time, it will be considered a cancellation.
 A physician’s note, verifying an illness, less than two weeks prior to the start date may result in a 50% refund.
-However, the deposit of $75 (summer) or $50 (seasonal) per registrant is non-refundable and non-transferable regardless of circumstances.
+However, the deposit of $75 (summer) per registrant is non-refundable and non-transferable regardless of circumstances.
 Refunds are not given for those who leave once a camp has started.

 Lost and Found Policy

 Please label all your child’s belongings before you arrive.
-Please do not send valuable items (video cameras, digital cameras, cellphones, iPods, money, etc.) to camp with your child.
+Please do not send valuable items (video cameras, digital cameras, cell phones, tablets, money, etc.) to camp with your child.

-At the end of the week (for summer camps), check the lost and found for items that may belong to your child before they leave.
+Before you leave at the end of the week (for summer camps), check the lost and found area for items that may belong to your child.
 This will be located outside of the General Store.

 Retrieving lost items